Pink Paradise·Perry's Plants

 Growth RateFast

-DormancyNo true dormancy; growth slows in winter with less light and cooler temps
+DormancyNo true dormancy; growth slows in winter or low light.

 Propagation